dustinlacewell/categoric-decorators/README.md

 Decorate things.
 Find them at runtime.

-This is a simple library that lets your create your own decorators.
+This is a simple library that lets you create your own decorators.
 You can use these decorators to tag classes for class members such that you can find them all at runtime.

 ```ts
 // decorators/enemy.ts